 (If you really want to know what happened after a week of joining that community: how I ended up winning a prize and losing $60, you can scroll down now to The Rest of the Story.)

 What Is Storytelling Marketing?

 Storytelling is the art of entertaining or communicating with an audience and strategically selling a product.
 It’s an art because it involves playing with mediums (words, sounds, voice, videos) to hold people’s attention so that they want to continue listening to or reading what you’re giving them.
 The email you receive about a product can be an example of storytelling, as are the video ads on YouTube.

 Movies, books, shows, and the master of ceremony at the party can be a storyteller.

 Teachers are storytellers.
-The better they are at telling stories, the more interesting and impact they will have on their students.
+The better they’re at telling stories, the more interesting and better the impact they will have on their students.